macaron77/trade-time/README.md

 ## Build a standalone .app

+Don't want to build it yourself?
+Grab the pre-built app from **[Releases](../../releases/latest)** instead and skip everything below.

-To get a double-clickable app instead of running from the terminal:
+To build it yourself and get a double-clickable app instead of running from the terminal:

 ```bash
 pip3 install -r requirements.txt   # includes pyinstaller